 BOSCH: I did ask a mutual friend to pass it on to him, so I’ll wait and see what happens.
 I’d love to discuss taking on Jihad through comics with him and find out exactly where our approaches differ.

 BOSCH: The Infidel is a story about twin brothers Killian Duke and Salaam Duka, whose Muslim background comes crashing to the forefront of their lives on 9/11.
 Killian responds by creating a comic book featuring a pigskin-clad superhero named Pigman, who takes on Jihad.
 Salaam’s response is full submission to Islam.
 Pigman’s battle against his arch-enemy, SuperJihad, echoes the escalating conflict between the twins.

 CAPITALISM MAGAZINE: Who is Pigman and how did he come about?

-BOSCH: Pigman is aka Frank Warner, an ex-Muslim who, prior to 9/11, wrote and published books critical of Islam and Jihad.
+BOSCH: Pigman is aka Frank Warner, an ex-Muslim who, before 9/11, wrote and published books critical of Islam and Jihad.
 After the atrocity, Frank realized that he would have to take the war into his own hands when he saw Washington’s pathetic response to 9/11.
 The idea of Pigman came about when I started thinking about the enemy and what would be their worst nightmare personified.
 He’s a pigskin-clad superhero, a physically big, strong, ruthless defender of Western Civilization who fully understands the enemy and speaks his language.
 He is the perfect weapon against jihad.

 CAPITALISM MAGAZINE: What would you have rather seen Washington do?
 What do you think of those who said that Bush went “too far” in Iraq, and look what that has led to?